-From Vancouver Island Brewing in Victoria comes their “48 Lager”.
-The beer pours a golden colour with a white head.
-The aroma consists of citrus, grain and floral hops.
-The flavour is of citrus, grain, biscuit and a very mild bitterness.
-The alcohol content comes in at 4.8% with an IBU of 22.
-This is not going to wow you as a craft beer fan but it is a clean crisp lager and well made.
+From Cigar City Brewing in Tampa Bay Florida comes their “Guayabera Citra Pale Ale”.
+The beer pours a cloudy golden colour with a white head.
+The aroma consists of citrus, herbal and floral hops and a sweetness.
+The flavour is of citrus, melon, herbal, resin, hint of dank hops, bitterness and some bready malts.
+The alcohol content comes in at 5.5% with an IBU of 50.
+This Pale Ale is absolutely a great example of what I like in a beer of the style.

 Commercial Description: Traditional throughout Latin America, the guayabera shirt combines style, functionality, form and tradition in it’s four-pocketed design.
 We at Cigar City feel the same reverence and appreciation for the guayabera that we do for the Citra hop varietal, an ingredient that imparts notes of tangerine, lime and berries to this traditional American Pale Ale.
 The exclusive use of Citra hops in this beer creates a flavor that’s at once unique and recognizable, while it’s dry, crisp character and moderate alcohol make it as refreshing and functional as a crisp linen guayabera.

 From Coppertail Brewing in Tampa Florida comes their “Free Dive IPA”.
 The beer pours a golden yellow colour with a white head.
 The aroma consists of citrus, grapefruit, citrus rind, pine, floral hops and maybe a dank note or two.
 The flavour is of grain, citrus, citrus rind, resin, pine, bitterness, earth, herbal hops and bitterness.
 The alcohol content comes in at a good 5.9%.
 This was a really nice India Pale Ale and a great introduction to this brewery.